sourcegraph/handbook/content/sales/salesforce.md

 - Unqualified - lead is unqualified for our services, used for job candidates, students, etc.
 - Bad-Data
 - Converted - auto-set upon conversion of lead
+- Replied - lead responded from an Outreach sequence
+- Unresponsive - lead has not responded to an Outreach sequence

 ### Lead Assignment